soot-oss/SootUp/docs/migrating.md

 ### Version 1.3.0
 - The Typehierarchy API is now returning `Stream<ClassType>` instead of `Collection<ClassType>`.
 The simplest fix to have the same behaviour as before would be to collect the Stream on your own ( e.g. via `.collect(Collectors.toList())` ).
-- Default Bodyinterceptors are added to improve Jimple.
+- Default BytecodeBodyinterceptors are enabled to improve Jimple.
 To mitigate that adapt the List of BodyInterceptors to your needs.
--

 ### Version 1.2.0
 - The (Java)Project structure was removed.
 You can configure the (Java)View directly.